9 things to consider when choosing an agency

 6. Can they demonstrate results and ROI?

-Ultimately, check what you are going to get in return for your investment.
+You want confidence in return for your investment.
 Can the agency demonstrate results that they’ve achieved for other clients?
 We always recommend asking for case studies, and quizzing the agency on certain numbers if needed.
-We know it can be difficult to predict results (ie. how much traffic you will receive or how many links a campaign will deliver) but an agency should be able to give ballpark figures or commit to minimum level KPIs.
+Results can be unpredictable (such as how much traffic you will receive or how many links a campaign will deliver) but an agency should be able to give ballpark figures or commit to minimum level KPIs.
 After all, if they cannot demonstrate clear results then why should you hand over your money?

 7. What do other clients think of them?